Applied Statistics and Operations Research - 2020-21 Graduate Catalog

 Although no background in statistics is required for admission into the program, it is beneficial for applicants to have completed an introductory two-course sequence in probability and statistics, equivalent to MATH 4410 and MATH 4420 at Bowling Green State University.

-Applicants seeking admission to the M.S. program should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the M.S. program should follow the instructions outlined in the Graduate Admission webpage.

 Master of Science in Applied Statistics